 Reading is a great way to build your vocabulary and gives you critical thinking skills.
-Both of which can be useful on the ACT / SAT if you’re taking it again senior year.
+Both of these can be useful on the ACT / SAT if you’re taking it again senior year.

 Get a Job

 Even with scholarships and opportunities from FAFSA, college can be expensive.
 A summer job can alleviate this expense.
-With many employers in the retail and food service industries preferring to hire young employees over the summer, you are sure to find something that suits your interests and your skill set.
+Many employers in the retail and food-service industries preferring to hire young employees over the summer.
+You are sure to find something that suits your interests and your skillset.

 Many employers may also offer scholarship opportunities for those who may be interested in a future career with the organization as well.
-It’s nice to have a little extra money in the summer for fun, but don’t forget to put some aside in a savings account.
+Yes, it’s nice to have a little extra money in the summer for fun.
+But, don’t forget to put some aside in a savings account.
 Food and college textbooks are expensive.